septemhill/astutil/README.md

 # Contributing

-Contributions to the `astutil` package are welcome!
+Contributions to the `goastutil` package are welcome!
 If you find any issues or have any improvements to suggest, please open an issue or submit a pull request.